 Barriers to effective consultation

 Finding the right time and delivering messages in the right way can be a challenge.
-Managers should establish a relationship with their workers that encourages open and honest discussion and mutual trust.
+As a manager you should establish a relationship with workers that encourages open and honest discussion and mutual trust.

 Consultation often fails due to: